MultiX-Amsterdam/ijmond-camera-monitor/README.md

 ```sh
 curl localhost:8081
 ```
-The production server log is stored in the "back-end/log/uwsgi_production.log" file.
-Refer to the "back-end/www/uwsgi_production.ini" file for details.
+The production server log is stored in the `back-end/log/uwsgi_production.log` file.
+Refer to the [uwsgi_production.ini](back-end/www/uwsgi_production.ini) file for details.
 The documentation is on the [uwsgi website](https://uwsgi-docs.readthedocs.io/en/latest/Configuration.html).
-A custom log is stored in the "back-end/log/app.log" file.
+A custom log is stored in the `back-end/log/app.log` file.
 ```sh
 # Keep printing the log files when updated
 tail -f ../log/uwsgi_production.log
 tail -f ../log/app.log
 ```
 Create a service on Ubuntu, so that the uwsgi server will start automatically after rebooting the system.
+We put the back-end under `/var/www/ijmond-camera-monitor/back-end/www/`, but you may need to change the path.
-Replace [PATH] with the path to the cloned repository.
-Replace "USERNAME" with your user name on Ubuntu.
+Replace `USERNAME` with your user name on Ubuntu.
 ```sh
 sudo vim /etc/systemd/system/ijmond-camera-monitor-production.service
 # Add the following line to this file